callstack/react-native-testing-library/website/docs/Queries.md

 ```

 :::info
 In the spirit of [the guiding principles](https://testing-library.com/docs/guiding-principles), it is recommended to use this only after the other queries don't work for your use case.
 Using `testID` attributes do not resemble how your software is used and should be avoided if possible.
-That said, they are way better than querying based on View hierarchy and are particularly useful for end-to-end testing on real devices, e.g. using Detox.
+However, they are particularly useful for end-to-end testing on real devices, e.g. using Detox and it's an encouraged technique to use there.
 Learn more from the blog post ["Making your UI tests resilient to change"](https://kentcdodds.com/blog/making-your-ui-tests-resilient-to-change).
 :::

 ### `ByA11yLabel`, `ByAccessibilityLabel`, `ByLabelText`